NBMaker1011/EliteBook-645-G9-OpenCore/README.md

 # EliteBook-645-G9-OpenCore
-HP EliteBook 645 G9 Hackintosh with OpenCore configuration.
+HP EliteBook 645 G9 Hackintosh with OpenCore configuration.<br>
+### Disclaimer:
-**Disclaimer:** This configuration is unstable and has been made for purely experimental/educational purposes.
+This configuration is unstable and has been made for purely experimental/educational purposes.<br>
 A hackintosh should only be created for the purpose of testing the macOS system in prevision of the purchase of an original Mac, and should not replace such a device.

 ## Tested Operating Systems: